MatPoliquin/stable-retro-scripts/README.md

 ## Installation

-Tested on Ubuntu 22.04 and Wimdows 11 WSL2 (Ubuntu 22.04 VM)
+Tested on Ubuntu 22.04 and Windows 11 WSL2 (Ubuntu 22.04 VM)

 Requires:
 *   Python 3.7 and up